Digestive Disorders in Dogs

 - Seacure is hydrolyzed fish protein shown to help with leaky gut syndrome and malnutrition.
 Because it is hydrolyzed, it should not provoke an allergic reaction even in dogs with severe food allergies.
 It is at least 40% l-glutamine, so I don't know whether it's more effective than plain l-glutamine (which is much less expensive) or not.

 - Prebiotics help support the beneficial bacteria in the intestines, which may help with digestive disorders.
 Larch arabinogalactan is a form of soluble fiber that is frequently used as a prebiotic, found in supplements such as Arabinogalactan Powder from Vetri-Science/Food Science and Arabinogalactan.
 Fructooligosaccharides (FOS) are another form of soluble fiber used as a prebiotic that is often included in probiotic supplements.
 Chicory is a third type of prebiotics, used in Animals' Apawthecary Pre-Biotic Plus (available at Only Natural Pet Store, see my Shopping web page for coupons).
+More info in my article on Prebiotics.

 - Coconut Oil contains medium-chain triglycerides (MCTs) that are a form of fat that does not require the same type of digestion as other types of fat, and so can be used for dogs with pancreas problems or fat intolerances.
 Be sure to use only virgin (unrefined) oil in glass jars.
 Maximum dosage is 1 teaspoon per 10 lbs of body weight daily, but start with less and build up.
 Keep in mind that coconut oil is pure fat and adds 40 calories per teaspoon.